 The Kennedy Ranch is located 25 miles south of Marfa, Texas off of paved Casa Piedra Road (FM169) just past the bridge over live water Alamito Creek.
-Ranch lies east of the Atchison and Topeka and Santa Fe Railroad or the South Orient Railroad.
+The ranch lies east of the Atchison and Topeka and Santa Fe Railroad or the South Orient Railroad.
 The pavement on Casa Piedra Road ends just past the entrance to the Kennedy Ranch where it goes for another 40 miles to the north entrance to Big Bend Ranch and to the river road east of Presidio accessing hundreds of thousands of acres of public lands and the Rio Grande River.

 The landscape is wide-open rolling grass and scrubland surrounded by rugged mountain ranges which can be seen from most places on the property.
-Classic “Cattle Country” of the Old West, the Kennedy Ranch has maintained much of the environment and appearance of times past.
-This vast area lies in a narrow elevation range between 3,750 and 4,200 feet allowing for mix of vegetation from the mid to lower Chihuahuan Desert such as Spanish dagger, yucca, creosote and cholla with a mix of blue grama, black grama, bear grass, and sideoats grama with scattered brush.
-Tributaries to Alamito Creek have heavier brush like mesquite, desert willow, white brush, catclaw and some oaks and juniper.
+Classic “Cattle County” of the Old West, the Kennedy Ranch has maintained much of the environment and appearance of times past.
+This vast area lies in a narrow elevation range between 3,750 and 4,200 feet, allowing for mix of vegetation from the mid to lower Chihuahuan Desert such as Spanish dagger, yucca, creosote and cholla with a mix of blue grama, black grama, bear grass, and sideoats grama with scattered brush.
+Tributaries to Alamito Creek have heavier brush like mesquite, desert willow, white brush, catclaw, and some oaks and juniper.

-Other improvements include two submersible wells with electricity, one windmill, extensive road network, fair fencing, and several earthen dams for summer water.
+Other improvements include two submersible wells with electricity, one windmill, an extensive road network, fair fencing, and several earthen dams for summer water.

 The Alamito Creek watershed has some of the most prolific groundwater systems in the area.
 There are four wells on the ranch, three being submersible pumps, and one a windmill.
 All the wells are less than 250 feet.